PEP research support program

-Supporting high quality, policy-engaged research in the global south
+Supporting high-quality, policy-engaged research in the Global South

-PEP is a world-leading source of expertise in building and promoting local capacity for the conduct of high quality and policy-engaged research in developing countries.
 Indeed, PEP has developed a unique research support and capacity building mechanism that enables local researchers and government officers in developing countries to:

-Following a "learning by doing approach", the PEP research "Grant Plus" program consists in a multi-stage evaluation, training/mentoring and peer-review process, from project design to publication and dissemination.
+Following a learning-by-doing approach, the PEP research Grant Plus program consists in a multi-stage evaluation, training/mentoring and peer-review process, from project design to publication and dissemination.

 Implemented with the continued support of renowned international experts in development policy and economics, the program is designed to strengthen capacities for scientific research and policy outreach/communication simultaneously.